 Call a Chicago Slip and Fall Attorney

-Contact, call (312) 766-1000, text (312) 719-2010 or email (firstname.lastname@example.org) an experienced slip and fall injury attorney right away.
+Contact us online, call or text (312)766-1000, or email (email@example.com) our attorneys for slip and fall accidents right away.
 Get a referral or recommendation from a trusted friend or colleague.
 The statute of limitations in Illinois allows you two years to file an injury claim.
-It is critical that you consult with an attorney shortly after your accident.
+You must consult with an attorney shortly after your accident.
 The longer you wait, the more difficult it becomes to document, prove and strategize to allow you to collect your damages.

-Each case has its own particular facts and may deviate from the normal circumstances or rules.
-We offer no obligation free consultations.
+Each case has its particular facts and may deviate from the normal circumstances or rules.
+We offer no obligation-free consultations.